IASAStudentCouncil/.github/profile/README.md

 💻 IT-competitions and digital solutions.
 Our hackathons challenge your coding and analytical skills.
 On top of that, we develop products that make student life in our institute trouble-free.

-## Development vectors:
+## Development vectors
 - Telegram Bots Development
-- Creating Websites
+- Creating Websites, API